pesto-students/vehicle-doctor-backend-f2-alpha/README.md

-# Introduction to the DealerFinder-Backend app
+# Introduction to the VehicleDr-Backend app

 This project includes the different APIs that provide data to the front-end of the application.